Jon Hesse

-Jonathan Andrew Hesse (born June 6, 1973) is an American former professional football linebacker in the National Football League (NFL).
-He was selected by the Jacksonville Jaguars in the seventh round of the 1997 NFL draft with the 221st overall pick.
+Jonathan Andrew Hesse (born June 6, 1973) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Nebraska Cornhuskers and was selected by the Jacksonville Jaguars in the seventh round of the 1997 NFL draft with the 221st overall pick.
 He would play linebacker with the St. Louis Rams in 1998.
 He also was included on the Denver Broncos Super Bowl XXXII roster following the 1997 NFL season.